-Studies have not been done to see if certolizumab pegol can increase the chance of behavior or learning issues for the child.
+Studies have not been done to see if certolizumab pegol can cause behavior or learning issues for the child.
 A study that included certolizumab pegol along with other biologic medications found no differences in developmental milestones in the infants' first year of life.